 Each grade level has a retreat once a year.
 The retreat is designed and facilitated by the Campus Ministry Class.
 The current themes for the class retreats are as follows:

-The overall focus for the day is community building, a concept which is grounded in the ideas presented in 1 Corinthians 12, where St. Paul describes the Christian community as the Body of Christ.
-While this passage acknowledges that each member of the body is different, it also emphasizes that each member needs the other members to make a body whole.
-The Junior retreat is designed to present this truth in a concrete manner via a challenge course, also known as a low-ropes course.
+The day is grounded in the ideas presented in 1 Corinthians 12, where St. Paul describes the Christian community as the Body of Christ.
+This passage acknowledges that each member of the body is different and emphasizes that each member needs the other members to make a body whole.
+Freshman Retreat is designed to give an experience of this truth in a concrete manner via a challenge course, also known as a low-ropes course.
+Students are formed by working together as a community and honoring each other’s gifts.